Emanon42/ct-19-20/README.md

 # Scoreboard #

 We automatically run a series of hidden test programs using your compiler about twice a day.
-You can keep track of your progress and see how many tests pass/fail using the scoreboard by following this link:
+You can keep track of your progress and see how many tests pass/fail using the scoreboard by following this link once the automarking will start:
 [http://www.inf.ed.ac.uk/teaching/courses/ct/19-20/scoreboard/scoreboard.html](http://www.inf.ed.ac.uk/teaching/courses/ct/19-20/scoreboard/scoreboard.html)
+The scorboard is provided as a best effort service, do not rely on it as it may come down unexpectedly: no guarantees is offered.

 # Marking #